 Located on part of the farm once owned by Karen Blixen of ‘Out of Africa’ fame, at the base of the Ngong Hills in the leafy suburbs of Karen Nairobi is Kazuri Beads.
 Kazuri, which is Swahili for small and beautiful, has perfected the art of using clay as a medium in the making of beads, finished jewellery, tableware and pottery.
 The distinct and beautifully designed jewellery and ceramic pottery is delicately handcrafted by local women in a process where attention to detail is everything.

 To add to the overall shopping experience visitors to the workshop in Nairobi can take a guided tour of the factory to see the work that goes into producing these unique beads.
 Just watching the detail the glazers put in each bead as they hand paint each one with such precision is simply amazing.
 The now colourful beads are then sorted according to colour and design combinations.
 Threading of the necklaces is done using fishing line and brass spacers available locally.

 All products are of the highest quality and make ideal gifts for friend and family.
 A number of international celebrities have adorned jewellery from Kazuri whose products are readily available online.

 Nairobi has an endless and colorful array of shopping malls and markets with plenty on offer for travelers.
-You will find anything from the best umbrella stroller for your toddlers, to nice sweaters for the cold weather and beginner DJ equipment for your kids, among other things.
+You will find anything from the best umbrella stroller for your toddlers, best onion choppers, to nice sweaters for the cold weather and beginner DJ equipment for your kids, among other things.
 Many of the major shopping malls in the city such as the Sarit Center, Village Market, Yaya Center and the Junction have a variety of stores well stocked with a wide assortment of authentic Kenyan gifts for you to take home.